railwayapp/docs/src/pages/develop/projects.md

 layout="intrinsic"
 width={779} height={442} quality={100} />

-A Railway project contains all of your plugins, environments, and deployments.
-If you are logged in, all of your projects can be found on [your project dashboard](https://railway.app/dashboard).
+A Railway project contains any plugins, environments, and deployments that an app needs.
+If you are logged in, projects can be found on [your project dashboard](https://railway.app/dashboard).

 All projects feature

 - 100 GB outbound network bandwidth
 - Ability to deploy multiple [services](/develop/services)
 - Unlimited inbound network bandwidth
-- Unique copy of your infra for each PR
-- Unlimited database services per project
+- Unlimited database services

-Projects can contain one or multiple [services](/develop/services) to suit your application's architecture.
+Projects can contain one or multiple [services](/develop/services) to suit any application's architecture.

 A new service can be spun up anywhere within the Project canvas.

 ## Project Canvas

-The project canvas is the default view for a project.
-Within it, you can perform administrative actions, view services, manage environments, select a service to view more information, and spin up new services.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1644620884/docs/ProjectPage_new_pa52tp.png"
 alt="Screenshot of Project Canvas" layout="responsive"
 width={1377} height={823} quality={100} />

-You can click and drag anywhere within the project canvas to focus on different areas of your infrastructure.
+The project canvas is the default view for a project.
+Within it, a user can manage services and environments or select a service to view its configuration.

 ## Project Settings

-You can manage project specific settings under the Project Settings page accessible by the button on the top right in the project canvas.
+Project specific settings can be managed through the button at the top right of the project canvas.

 ### General Actions

-Under the Settings > General page you can change the project's name and description as well as retrieve the `projectId`.
+A project's name and description can be changed through this tab.
+The project id can also be retrieved here.

 ### Deleting Your Project

-You can delete the project within the Settings > Danger page.
-Deleting a project will delete all running deploys of the service(s) within a project.
-Within this menu you may also delete any specific service.
+A project can be deleted by selecting the "Delete Project" button in the "Danger" tab.
+Deleting a project will delete all services, environments, and deployments associated with the project.
+Specific services within a project can also be deleted from this page.

 ## Project Member Management